rav3ndust/rav3nware/README.md

 # rav3nware
-A script I use to quickly download all of my software
+A script I use to quickly download all of my software on new machines or fresh distro installs.
+I don't expect anyone but me will have a use for this script.